GoXLR-on-Linux/goxlr-on-linux/README.md

 - The Effects buttons DO NOT WORK
 - The Cough button DOES NOT WORK

+And also, you do still need a Windows system / VM to initialize the GoXLR **everytime it loses power**!

 ## Requirements

 ### Linux Kernel >= 5.11.x